CarinaSilva/Master-in-Health-Molecular-Technologies/Exercises/Microarray/exercises_micro.md

-The function justRMA can be used instead of rma in cases where there are a large number of CEL les to process and no other low-level analysis is desired.
+The function justRMA can be used instead of rma in cases where there are a large number of CEL files to process and no other low-level analysis is desired.

 <br/>